simdjson/simdjson/doc/basics.md

 A `std::string_view` instance is effectively just a pointer to a region in memory representing a string.
-In simdjson, we return `std::string_view` instances that either point within the input string you parsed (see [General Direct Access to the Raw JSON String](#general-direct-access-to-the-raw-json-string)), or to a temporary string buffer inside our parser class instances that is valid until the parser object is destroyed or you use it to parse another document.
+In simdjson, we return `std::string_view` instances that either point within the input string you parsed (see [General direct access to the raw JSON string](#general-direct-access-to-the-raw-json-string)), or to a temporary string buffer inside our parser class instances that is valid until the parser object is destroyed or you use it to parse another document.
 When using `std::string_view` instances, it is your responsibility to ensure that `std::string_view` instance does not outlive the pointed-to memory (e.g., either the input